Equipment Overlays & Nameplates: Tips for Choosing the Right Material

-Graphic OverlaysWith all the options available, there’s a lot to keep in mind when selecting materials for OEM graphics and overlays for your industrial equipment.
-Whether you’re a food processing equipment manufacturer, electronics designer, producer of components for the HVAC industry or medical devices, it is more important than ever for your products to visually stand out among your competition.
+Custom food & beverage equipment decals on automatic breading machineWith all the advanced print technologies available, there’s a lot to keep in mind when selecting materials for OEM graphic overlays, labels, decals and nameplates for your industrial equipment.
+Whether you’re a manufacturer of food processing equipment, electronics, medical devices or components for the HVAC industry, it is more important than ever for your products to visually stand out among your competition.
 One way to enhance your product is to add customized graphics.
-As a supplier of pressure sensitive labels, decals, nameplates, overlays, embossed keypads, and roll labels, we’ve been a leader in the graphic design and printing industry for more than 50 years, and we’re happy to share some insight into what materials and features will work best for your equipment decals.
+As a supplier of pressure-sensitive OEM labels, decals, nameplates, overlays and embossed keypads, Visual Marking Systems has been a leader in the custom-printed graphics industry for more than 60 years.
+We’re happy to share some insight into what materials and features will work best for your industrial equipment markings.

-Consider these questions to start the material-selection process.
+Consider these questions to start the overlays, labels and decals material selection process.

 • Applications and environments: Will your product be exposed to extreme hot or cold temperatures or abrasion?
-How about moisture or cleaners, sanitizers and other chemicals?
+How about moisture, cleaners, sanitizers and other chemicals?
 In what environments will your product be used?

 • Product features and lifecycle: What is your product made of?
 Does it have highly irregular surfaces, flat surfaces or both?
 What's its projected lifecycle?